halperta/ed/_texts/MyDearJ.md

 DAY TO MAKE UP FOR THAT TIME WHAT

-<sub>I DIDN'T HET SOOP SO YOU THELL RAYE TO AVE A LOT, THI SOOP </sub>
+<p class="small">I DIDN'T HET SOOP SO YOU THELL RAYE TO AVE A LOT, THI SOOP </p>

+---
 ## Normalized Transcription
 My dear Jay and Bobby, how are you both?
 I am fine and having